 We will ask you to lie on your back when you come in for your session.
 The legs with disordered veins will be elevated above your heart during the session to improve circulation.
 As soon as you are sitting or lying with your target area above your heart, the injection sites will be disinfected.

 A sclerosant solution will then be injected into the walls of the targeted veins after the injection sites are disinfected.
 In order to prevent blood from getting into the irritated veins, we will massage the treated area gently.
 Depending on the extent of your treatment, your session may last up to 30 minutes.
 If you have varicose veins all over your body or your veins are particularly large and twisted, it may take more time for your treatment to be completed.

 A Comfortable Treatment

 Among the other things you need to know about this treatment is that it isn’t painful.
 During the treatment process, you will not need general anesthesia, and after your injection session is completed, you will not require extensive observation.
 Your usual routine can resume immediately after.

 Contact Us Today!

-Sclerotherapy helps you improve the flow of blood in your body.
+Sclerotherapy vein removal helps you improve the flow of blood in your body.
 In a short session, disordered veins are collapsed and blood is redirected to stronger veins, for improved circulation.
 Get in touch with us today at Advanced Life Clinic in Huntsville, AL to schedule an initial consultation.